jonathanmeneses/hotrails_quote_editor/README.md

 # README

-This is a quote editor project built following the [Hotrails Turbo Rails tutorial](https://www.hotrails.dev/turbo-rails)
+This is a quote editor project built following the [Hotrails Turbo Rails tutorial](https://www.hotrails.dev/turbo-rails).
+It was created to build an understanding of the turbo-rails library, which is included by default in Rails 7.

 Things you may want to cover: